liger1apwm/Covid-data-analysis/README.md

 # Covid-data-analysis

-This is An Data Analysis project of the covid cases in different countries on the worlds.
+This is an Data Analysis project of the covid cases in different countries on the worlds.